rodolk/drnetwork-agent/README.md

 This is WIP and might not be easy to build at the beginning, but I'll slowly make it easier :)

-So far, I tested DLLTAgent running in AWS images and Ubuntu distributions 20.04 and 22.04.
+So far, DLLTAgent was tested running in AWS images and Ubuntu distributions 20.04 and 22.04.

 It can work with EKS and Cilium.